Wellness and Vaccination Programs

 - Hospitalization: Should your pet require overnight hospitalization, we provide intravenous fluids controlled by measuring pumps, injectable medications, appropriate prescription diets, and heating sources as needed.
 We have a highly qualified technician who checks on the animals in the late evening and communicates with the on-call doctor about any questions or concerns.
 If your pet is unstable and requires 24-hour monitoring, we will facilitate the transfer to one of the specialty practices with whom we work closely.

-- We perform a variety of anesthetic and surgical procedures on dogs and cats including routine spays, neuters, and feline declaws, to complicated dental surgeries, mass or tumor removals, and many more.
+- We perform a variety of anesthetic and surgical procedures on dogs and cats including routine spays, neuters, to complicated dental surgeries, mass or tumor removals, and many more.
 Each animal's anesthetic and analgesic protocol is tailored to his or her specific needs, keeping in mind age, health status, length of the procedure, and expected postoperative pain.

 Anesthesia / Sedation